Sales advice: 052 269 21 60

 Political motives: "Hacktivists" are politically or ideologically motivated.
 They might attempt to disable the websites of governments, organizations or entire industries or bombard them with requests so as to make them unusable for extended periods.

-The human factor: Most cyber risks entail some kind of human interaction, so human nature is the biggest target for cyber crime.
+People: Most cyber risks entail some kind of human interaction, so human nature is the biggest target for cyber crime.
 Criminals use a range of social engineering tricks to turn company staff into unwitting accomplices.
 They might invent fictitious security problems to persuade users to disclose their login details or use a fake identity to divert payment flows.
 This is why comprehensive protection against cyber risks must always include raising awareness among the company's staff.
 They need to know the dangers involved in using the internet and the company's other interfaces.

-E-mail: Hackers use phishing e-mails to collect confidential data from a company's staff or infect its network with malware.
+E-mails: Hackers use phishing e-mails to collect confidential data from a company's staff or infect its network with malware.

 Clouds: Many small and medium-sized businesses use third-party cloud services to store their data.
-If these are manipulated, companies are not just sharing storage space and databases but viruses and Trojans as well.
+If these are manipulated, companies are sharing not just storage space and databases but viruses and Trojans as well.

-The Web: Criminals repeatedly succeed in hacking popular, trusted websites to circulate malware or divert users to harmful sites.
+Web: Criminals repeatedly succeed in hacking popular, trusted websites to circulate malware or divert users to harmful sites.

-Wi-Fi: Public Wi-Fi hotspots are like an open door to hackers, making it easy for them to intercept confidential information and passwords.
+WLAN: Public Wi-Fi hotspots are like an open door to hackers, making it easy for them to intercept confidential information and passwords.